yduan19/yduan19.github.io/_projects/segregation.md

 with broad implications in situations ranging from material handling in the pharmaceutical, chemical, and processes industries to natural phenomena such as debris flow and sediment transport.

+We want to engineer approaches to suppress segregation so that granular materials remain mixed.

 <style>
     .custom-image {
         display: flex;